ECB's Draghi Hints at Possible Winding Down of Eurozone QE -- 5th Update

 ADVERTISEMENT

+The EUR2.3 trillion bond-buying program has had a large impact on financial markets, and Tuesday's moves indicate that investors are girding for the day it ends.
+The bond purchases helped drive down borrowing costs, which economists say aided growth and investment.

-So far, though, the ECB's top officials have carefully avoided discussing the future of their QE program, which is due to continue through December.
-They worry that such a discussion could lead to sudden moves in financial markets that might upset the region's economic recovery.
+Until now, the ECB's top officials have carefully avoided discussing the future of their bond-buying program, also referred to as quantitative easing, which is due to continue through December.
+They worry that such a discussion could lead to a repeat of the turmoil in financial markets four years ago, known as the taper tantrum, when the Fed signaled it would wind down its QE.
+That might upset the region's economic recovery.

-On Tuesday, Mr. Draghi appeared to shift course.
-He argued that leaving the ECB's policy unchanged as the euro area's recovery strengthened would amount to increasing its stimulus -- a hint that policy makers will instead start to reduce their bond purchases.
+On Tuesday, though, Mr. Draghi appeared to shift course.
+He argued that leaving the ECB's policy unchanged as the euro area's recovery strengthened would amount to increasing its stimulus -- a hint that policy makers will instead start to reduce their bond purchases rather than maintain the status quo.

 "Today Draghi moved his first step towards indicating that ECB monetary policy will become less [stimulative] in 2018," said Marco Valli, an economist with UniCredit in Milan.

+Pressure has been mounting on the ECB to change course as evidence accumulates that its aggressive stimulus is bearing fruit and as political uncertainty in the region fades following Emmanuel Macron's election as French president.

+The eurozone has notched 16 straight quarters of economic growth, creating more than six million jobs, and business- and consumer-confidence indicators have risen to multiyear highs.

-The change comes as the Federal Reserve indicates it will continue to raise interest rates over the coming years.
-Fed officials indicated earlier this month they are on course to raise borrowing costs once more in 2017, after increasing the bank's benchmark rate twice this year to a range between 1% and 1.25%.
+The change comes as the Fed signals it will continue to raise interest rates over the coming years.
+Fed officials indicated earlier this month they are on course to raise borrowing costs once more in 2017, after increasing the bank's benchmark rate twice this year to the current range between 1% and 1.25%.
 The U.S. central bank also plans to begin reducing the amount of bonds it holds.

 Earlier this month, the ECB took a tiny step toward ending its stimulus by signaling it probably wouldn't cut interest rates any further below zero.
 Many analysts expect the central bank to announce in September or October that it will start early next year to taper, or wind down, its QE program.

 Mr. Draghi didn't directly address the question of timing.
-He highlighted positive developments in the eurozone, including broadening economic growth and reduced political uncertainty.
+He instead emphasized the positive developments in the eurozone, including quickening economic growth and reduced political uncertainty.

-Still, the ECB chief stressed that any exit from stimulus would "have to be made gradually," and only when the path of growth and inflation was "sufficiently secure."
+Still, the ECB chief stressed that moves to stop bond purchases would "have to be made gradually," and only when the path of growth and inflation was "sufficiently secure."

 The dilemma for ECB officials is that while eurozone growth is accelerating, outpacing the U.S. in the first quarter, the area's inflation rate remains weak.
 It slid to 1.4% in May, some way below the ECB's target of just under 2%.

 However, the ECB is expected to face a challenge if it wants to extend QE much beyond the middle of next year.
-The central bank is soon expected to start running short of bonds to buy, particularly in Germany, due to self-imposed constraints in the design of QE.
+The central bank is soon expected to start running short of bonds to buy, particularly German debt, due to self-imposed constraints in the design of QE.

 Write to Tom Fairless at tom.fairless@wsj.com